 The Avid Seamstress recently released the Drop Sleeve Top free for their newsletter subscribers.
 I was drawn to the style immediately.
 It feels like the slightly grown-up sister to my favourite Salme Kimono Tee pattern.
-I have tried the very popular Maya top by Marilla Walker, however, the shape of the pattern didn’t suit me.

 I made a short sleeve version in linen as a test garment which I love.
 I can’t decide if I should add cuffs to this version or not.

 Don’t you love it when a free pattern turns out to be perfect ?!

 Update a year on.
 The green and linen top get a lot of wear.
 The neckline of the blacktop didn’t sit nicely so I refashioned the fabric into another garment.
 I’m more enamoured with the Maya top as I found this style to be a bit boxy.